backtrace-labs/poireau/README.md

     sudo perf buildid-cache --remove ./libpoireau.so

 to erase all traces of libpoireau from the `perf` subsystem.

+If you had to edit an init script to insert the `LD_PRELOAD` variable before executing a program, it makes sense to undo the edit and restart the instrumented program as soon as possible.

 How does it work?
 -----------------